← Back to Blog

 The Honest Weekend Golfer's Bag: Every Club Explained

-What's actually in a weekend golfer's bag — and what each club really does when you're the one swinging it.
-No Tour stats, no launch monitors, just truth.
+What's actually in a weekend golfer's bag — and what each club really does when you're the one swinging.
+No Tour stats, just truth.

 Golf equipment marketing lives in a fantasy world where every driver adds 20 yards, every iron is "tour-level forgiving," and every putter has been "engineered for maximum roll consistency."
 That's fine for the ads.
 But let's talk about what's actually in the average weekend golfer's bag — and what each club really does when someone who shoots 95 on a good day swings it.